Khushibhansali/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

+Tinkerbelle was a realistically easy project to set up.
+However, I encountered some port and window incompatibility.
+The TA then instructed me to checkout the requirements.txt file from a previous commit 46fb9d2515af98816637e98d96228f7a9faba470 .

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.